Healthdirect Free Australian health advice you can count on.

 • Ear infections are common, especially in children.

-• Middle ear infections (otitis media) usually go away by themselves without antibiotics.
+• Middle ear infections usually resolve without any special treatment or antibiotics.

-• Outer ear infections (otitis externa) are treated with antibiotic drops.
+• Outer ear infections are treated with antibiotic drops.

 • See your doctor if you or your child has ear pain or discharge, reduced hearing, fever or vomiting.

-• Go to your nearest emergency department if there is pain, swelling or redness of the bone behind the ear.
+• Go to your nearest emergency department if there is pain, swelling or redness behind the ear.

 What is an ear infection?

 There are several different types of ear infection, depending on which part of the ear is infected.
-Two common types are middle ear infections (otitis media) and outer ear infections (otitis externa).
+The two most common types are middle ear infections (otitis media) and outer ear infections (otitis externa).
 Ear infections can be caused by bacteria or viruses.

 Symptoms depend on which part of your ear is infected and can include: